 Below: Flowers are dense on the branches of the array.
 Each flower is very small with only a few ray florets and 4 to 7 disc florets.

 Below: 1st photo - The flower head has 2 to 3 series of narrow, green to yellow, smooth phyllaries, without glands, unequal in size.
 Tips are pointed and a darker green.
 2nd photo - The elm-like stem leaf has pronounced lateral nerves rising from the main mid-nerve.
 Lower leaves taper to a short winged stalk.
-Upper side is dark green and usually rough, like an elm leaf, lower much lighter with sparse hair on the ribs.
+Upper side is dark green and usually rough, like an elm leaf; the underside is much lighter in color with sparse hair on the ribs.

 Below: 1st photo - Early growth of the floral array.
-2nd photo - The leaf directly attaches to the stem.
+2nd photo - The upper stem leaves directly attach to the stem.
 3rd photo - At maturity the stem turns red and the lower leaves fall away.

 Below: Mature seed heads and several of the conic ribbed seeds (cypselae).